cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-server.md

 * `--poison_detect_enable={true|false}`

-  Turn on poison record detection, if server's shutdown is disabled, AcraServer logs the poison record detection and returns error.
+  Turn on poison record detection.
+If shutdown is not enabled, AcraServer just logs the poison record detection and returns error.
   Default is `true`.

 * `--poison_run_script_file=<filename>`